K3NTAW/dungeon-master/SETUP.md

 2. **Database errors**: Ensure you've run the schema SQL in Supabase
 3. **Real-time not working**: Check that real-time is enabled in your Supabase project
 4. **AI responses failing**: Verify your OpenRouter API key
+5. **Voice narration not working**: Check your ElevenLabs API key and ensure audio context is supported

 ### Support